- 21 Family Vacations in New England for Every Season (2024) - February 26, 2024

 New England is a haven for craft beer fans.
 And it turns out, a great many of these breweries are in Maine, particularly in the Portland area.
 Don’t miss visiting and drinking at the top breweries in Portland, but also don’t be afraid to venture further afield to find some incredibly unique breweries., (like Funky Bow Brewery in Lyman).

-See Stephen King’s Maine
+4. See Stephen King’s Maine

 There’s another thing Maine is well known for, and that’s for being the home of famed horror writer Stephen King.
 Not only does King reside here, but he has set a huge number of his books in Maine or New England.

-Shop at the LL Bean
+6. Shop at the LL Bean

 Want to dress like a true Mainah’?
 You’ll need some gear from L.L.Bean.
 With its cozy flannel, excellent quality boots, and so much more, L.L.Bean is a staple in New England clothing and goods.

 Visiting Maine at Christmas?
 There’s a great celebration here at the L.L.Bean store, among many others!

-Attend the Damariscotta Pumpkin Fest
+7. Attend the Damariscotta Pumpkin Fest

 Do you enjoy big gourds?
 This is the event for you, my friend.

-Fall in Maine is incomplete without a visit to the Damariscotta Pumpkin Fest, an annual tradition that hosts many events, the most unique of which is the The Pumpkinboat Regatta.
-This is a water-based race in which competitors paddle or pilot from inside 400-700 pound, hollowed-out pumpkins in the Damariscotta Harbor.
+Fall in Maine is incomplete without a visit to the Damariscotta Pumpkin Fest, an annual tradition that hosts many events, the most popular of which is the Pumpkinboat Regatta.
+This is one of the unique things to do Damariscotta Maine is known for.

-Drive State Route 27
+8. Drive State Route 27

-This route starts of in the picturesque town of Kingfield and follows the Carrabassett River, offering impressive views of Mount Abraham and the Bigelow Range.
+This route starts off in the picturesque town of Kingfield and follows the Carrabassett River, offering impressive views of Mount Abraham and the Bigelow Range.
 As you head north, Route 27 will also take you through Cathedral Pines, which is the largest stand of old growth forest in the state.

-Hop aboard a historic schooner cruise
+9. Hop aboard a historic schooner cruise

 One of the best things I’ve ever done in Maine is to go sailing on a historic schooner.
 I’ve taken a Maine Windjammer cruise twice, sailing on the J&E Riggin for several nights.
 What an incredible adventure!

 Whether you go for a brief cruise or an overnight trip, I highly recommend getting out on the water on your visit to Maine.
 Here’s a day sail option to consider!

-Go whale watching
+10. Go whale watching

 Whale watching is another popular Maine activity.
 Whale watching season in Maine runs from mid-April through October, as the whales make their way into these waters.

-Visit Maine’s only ghost town
+11. Visit Maine’s ghost town

-Pick blueberries and enjoy blueberry desserts
+12. Pick blueberries and enjoy blueberry desserts

-Ride the Maine Brew Bus
+13. Ride the Maine Brew Bus

 Whichever tour you opt for, there’s no better means to sip your way around Maine.